Tookmund/paper-website/_drafts/pgp-clean-room.md

 what's happening.
 - [#27](https://salsa.debian.org/tookmund-guest/pgpcr/issues/27), creating
-a proper Debian package for inclusion in the archive, is basically done, I'm just wanting on a sponsor for the [RFS](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=905666).
+a proper Debian package for inclusion in the archive, is basically done, I'm just waiting on a sponsor for the [RFS](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=905666).
 - [#15](https://salsa.debian.org/tookmund-guest/pgpcr/issues/15), printing
 the GPG master key and revocation certificate, would be nice but requires both installing CUPS on the live CD and somehow configuring printing.